flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 For ``flyteadmin`` to access and create Kubernetes resources in one or more Flyte data plane clusters , it needs credentials to each cluster.
-Flyte makes use of Kubernetess Service Accounts to enable every data plane cluster to perform authenticated requests to the Kubernetes API Server.
+Flyte makes use of Kubernetes Service Accounts to enable every control plane cluster to perform authenticated requests to the data plane Kubernetes API Server.
-The default behaviour is that ``flyteadmin`` creates a `ServiceAccount <https://github.com/flyteorg/flyte/blob/master/charts/flyte-core/templates/admin/rbac.yaml#L4>`_ in each data plane cluster.
+The default behaviour is that the Helm chart creates a `ServiceAccount <https://github.com/flyteorg/flyte/blob/master/charts/flyte-core/templates/admin/rbac.yaml#L4>`_ in each data plane cluster.
 In order to verify requests, the Kubernetes API Server expects a `signed bearer token <https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens>`__ attached to the Service Account.
 As of Kubernetes 1.24 and above, the bearer token has to be generated manually.